-Extreme heat is one of the most significant hazards facing New York City.
+Extreme heat is one of the most significant hazards facing New York City, and New Yorkers are especially vulnerable to extreme heat-related hazards during the summer months.
 Generally, extreme heat is defined by temperatures that hover 10 degrees or more above the average high temperature for the region, last for prolonged periods of time, and are accompanied by high humidity.

 On warm summer days, the city can be as much as 10 degrees warmer than its surrounding areas.
 The city's infrastructure — largely made up of asphalt, concrete and metal — traps the heat.
 This is known as the "urban heat island" effect.

-- Heat Advisory: for New York City, a Heat Advisory is issued when the heat index is forecast to reach 95°F to 99°F for at least 2 consecutive days, or 100°F to 104°F for any length of time.
+Heat Advisory: In New York City, a Heat Advisory is issued when the heat index is forecast to reach between 95°F and 99°F for at least two consecutive days or between 100°F and 104°F for any length of time.

-- Air Quality Index: issued by the New York State Department of Environmental Conservation and relayed by the National Weather Service when the Air Quality Index is forecast to exceed 100.
+Air Quality Index: reports how clear or polluted the air is.
+It is issued by the New York State Department of Environmental Conservation and relayed by the National Weather Service.

 Protect Your Health